How To Add Water To Koi Pond Without Killing Your Fishes

 Can You Fill A Koi Pond With Tap Water?

-Yes, when contemplating to add water to koi pond, you can fill your koi fish pond with tap water but you will have to dechlorinate it.
-Topping up your koi fish pond with tap water is without dechlorinating is not recommended for the safety of your fish, and the reason is that tap water contains chemicals like chlorine that are designed to kill bacteria or other nasties, fluoride, and other minerals are also added to treat tap water, which decreases the sharpness of the taste, add oxygenation, etc. These are all things that are beneficial when it comes to drinking water but not so great for your fish in a koi pond.
+Yes you can, when contemplating to add water to koi pond, know that you can fill your koi fish pond with tap water but you will have to dechlorinate it.
+Topping up your koi fish pond with tap water without dechlorinating is not recommended for the safety of your fish, and the reason is that tap water contains chemicals like chlorine that are designed to kill bacteria or other nasties, fluoride, and other minerals are also added to treat tap water, which decreases the sharpness of the taste, add oxygenation, etc. These are all things that are beneficial when it comes to drinking water but not so great for your fish in a koi pond.

 How Long Before Tap Water Is Safe For Koi Pond Fish?